BDXGaming/Simple-Ticket-Plugin/README.md

 - Pretty much what the name says, reloads the config files of the plugin

 ### /tickets : aliases (listtickets)
+- Sends a list of all currently open tickets.
+The ticket.ticket.staff permission is needed to use this command.
 ![Screenshot](Images/list.png)

 ## Compatability